 The two most common ways in improving the CPUs speeds are overclocking and enabling turbo boost.

 Overclocking is a method used mostly by enthusiasts and more experienced users to squeeze their CPUs to its maximum potential speed.
 It can be done by tweaking certain BIOS settings, enabling the CPU to perform beyond its stock speed or frequency.

 Enabling Turbo Boost or Max Boost Clock

-By default, a CPU with turbo or max boost clock performs using its max frequency.
+By default, a CPU with a turbo or max boost clock performs using its max frequency.

 However, if your CPU is operating at a base frequency, this can be changed by enabling Turbo Boost for Intel or Max Boost Clock for AMD.
 This can be done by enabling them in the BIOS settings.